 Other methods for cleaning bronze coins follow:

 SILVER COINS: Silver coins don't have a patina but they can be toned.
 Toning is a thin coating usually grey or black, but sometimes with iridescent colors (rainbow toning).
 Just as an attractive patina can increase the value of bronze coins, attractive toning can increase the value of silver coins.
 Few people like uneven or sold black toning, but removing it may not improve the coin.
-Silver coins can be cleaned using soap (or TSP) and water, and vinegar, lemon juice, Windex, or lye.
+Silver coins can be cleaned using soap (or TSP) and water, and vinegar, lemon juice, lime juice, Windex, or lye.
 For a first soak, don't leave a coin soaking in vinegar, lemon juice, Windex, or lye unattended.
 Try a quick soak first.
 Use a Q-tip, toothbrush and towel to clean the coins.
 If they still are not clean, soak them again, longer this time.
 If they look clean, carefully wash them with soap and water to ensure all the vinegar or lemon juice is removed.
 To be safe, after cleaning with vinegar or lemon juice, it is best to soak the coin in distilled water with a little baking soda added for a week.
 (Never use vinegar or lemon juice to clean bronze coins.)
 Silver coins can also be cleaned by placing them in an aluminum can filled with a baking soda and water mix.

 Coins should be stored in archival safe materials.
 Most plastic and paper will deteriorate in time and damage your coins.
 Even cheap coin flips contain PVC that will severely damage coins after long term storage.
 FORVM carries PVC free archival safe flips.
 These flips are about twice the price of inexpensive plastic flips that contain PVC, but they are safe for long term storage of your coins.
 FORVM's flips are 2" X 2" and have two pockets, one to hold your coin and the other to hold a paper insert on which you can write or type information about the coin.
 If you have a valuable collection you may consider buying a safe.
 Research this topic carefully!
 Many safes keep documents safe during a fire by sealing in moisture.
 Moisture can cause bronze disease, and often other things that could destroy your coins.